nodecross/nodex/examples/nodejs/app/README.md

 ## Confirm the secure messaging

 The application will collect the freeable memory of the machine and send it to the other agent.
-And at the same time, it will receive the CPU temperature from the other agent and print it out.
+And at the same time, it will receive the amount of freeable memory from the other agent and print it out.

 You'll be able to see the messages' logs of the end to end secure messaging on the [log page](https://studio.nodecross.io/logs) of the NodeX Studio.